joaocarmo/react-smart-data-table/README.md

     transform:  Allows the custom rendering of the cells content Should be a function and these are the arguments passed:
                   (value, index, row)
-  Nested structures can be defined by a string-dot representation
+                The index is the position of the row as being rendered and not the index of the row in the original data Nested structures can be defined by a string-dot representation 'key1.key2.key3.[...].key99'
-    'key1.key2.key3.[...].key99'
 */